chanzuckerberg/napari-hub/docs/v0-tech-spec.md

   * Developers should ideally test on as many browsers they can (Chrome, Safari, Firefox are Edge if developer has a Windows computer)
     * BrowserStack is a possible solution for testing multiple browsers
-  * Would be nice to setup E2E tests for multiple browsers
+  * Would be nice to set up E2E tests for multiple browsers
     * Playwright has experimental support
     * It’s possible to test Edge since it’s a webkit browser
 * Lighthouse Tests (Extra)
-  * Need to setup a GitHub workflow to run Lighthouse CI for every PR
+  * Need to set up a GitHub workflow to run Lighthouse CI for every PR
   * This will help reduce regressions in accessibility, performance, and SEO
   * Highlight improvements in aforementioned areas